Kennicutt/SAUSERO/README.md

     ```
     pip install sausero

 That's it!
-SAUSERO is now ready to use.
+SAUSERO is now almost ready to use ;)

 ### Optional: Creating a New Conda Environment